- COVIDCert NI – Privacy Information

 The data collected by the CCS will include you or your dependent’s personal details and intended travel details.
 Personal details are collected to match your details against the vaccination (including boosters) records held on the VMS (held jointly by DoH and PHA), and/or test records as part of the CTR (held by PHA).

-Personal details collected for all travel, domestic, recovery and exemption certificates include:
+Personal details collected for all travel and recovery certificates include:

 - Full Name